-I publish primarily in Human-Computer Interaction (HCI) and animal science in top conferences/journals such as CHI, IJHCS, CSCW, ISS, Animals, etc. My research is also regularly featured in international news, radio and TV broadcasts such as The BBC, The Guardian, New Scientist, Wired Magazine, The New York Times, WallStreet Journal, and Huffington Post and and TV broadcasts such as Netflix, BBC News.
+I publish primarily in Human-Computer Interaction (HCI) and animal science in top conferences/journals such as CHI, IJHCS, CSCW, ISS, Animals, etc. My research is regularly featured in international news, radio and TV broadcasts such as The BBC, The Guardian, New Scientist, Wired Magazine, The New York Times, WallStreet Journal, and Huffington Post and and TV broadcasts such as Netflix, BBC News.
 I have also worked and published with industry, such as SnapChat and Microsoft Research.

 Email: ilyena.hirskyj-douglas [at] glasgow.ac.uk